 The control measures in place ensure only clean uncontaminated surface water will enter the existing stormwater sewer and be subsequently discharged to the River Griffeen.
-The outfall from DB3/DB4 and DB5 into the existing stormwater sewer is via a hydrobrake flow control devise that limits discharge to 45 l/s.
-A series of lockdown valves are provided across the site to isolate the stormwater network, this allows for the attenuation systems to intercept runoff in the event of a fire or major spill event at the site.
+The outfall from the site into the existing stormwater system is via a hydrobrake flow control devise (limited to 83m per hour) at SW5 and SW6 which is downstream of the attenuation and rain water harvesting tanks in place along the western boundary of Dub 9 and 10.
+Stormwater flow from Dub 7 and 8 is controlled by silt traps.
+Outflow from SW7 and SW8 enters the neighbouring Microsoft Dub 14 and 15 facility's stormwater system.
+Outflow from this site is restricted by way of Hydrobrake (limited to 21.6l/s), as per Licence Application LA010221.
+A series of control valves are provided across the site to isolate the stormwater network, this allows for the attenuation systems and fuel separators to intercept runoff in the event of a fire or major spill event at the site.